 This approach will also ensure deeper trust, broader participation, and a vested interest in the success of these efforts by the community as a whole.

 The primary initiatives of the Amend The 13th-AIM will include:

 – The Youth Community Action Program (Y.C.A.P.): A cultural institution for mentorship will be developed within the YCAP

-– The New Afrikan Maths and Science Centers Initiative
+– The New Afrikan Math and Science Centers Initiative

 – Emergency Response Network (ERN)